-Understanding & Recognizing The Warning Signs of Depression
+Understanding And Recognizing The Warning Signs Of Depression

 Clinical depression is one of the most misunderstood illnesses in our society today.
 People often claim to be "depressed" due to a failed relationship, an unexpected life change or one of the many minor tragedies that everyone experiences in life, but this is miles away from the meaning a counselor or psychologist attaches to the word.

 Many people don't even realize that they are experiencing depression.
 Trying to determine whether someone else is, even if you know that person well, is extremely difficult.
 There is absolutely no way on earth to see inside another human being's mind, and this is true for a highly qualified psychiatrist as much as the man in the street.

 The best we can do is to rely on external behaviors and cues, all of which can originate from a variety of causes and are extremely easy to misinterpret.
 Some individuals are highly demonstrative when it comes to their emotions while others, who may be experiencing equally strong feelings, tend not to show this externally.